 Going from the once-a-desert area in the South East, to the vineyards in the central regions; from the Black Sea shores to the majestic mountains to the North and North West.

-Two regions in particular are an absolute marvel.
+Two regions, in particular, are an absolute marvel.
 Svaneti and Tusheti.
 The latter is only accessible for 2-3 months in Summer via one of the most dangerous roads in the world.

 The road from Zugdidi to Mestia is the only one to access the region.
 It’s a narrow road, often broken, that extends for over 130km and takes quite a long time.

-Along the road you can also see the second highest concrete arch dam in the world, which was due to become a tourist attraction but the works stopped (allegedly because of corruption).
+Along the road, you can also see the second-highest concrete arch dam in the world, which was due to become a tourist attraction, but the works stopped (allegedly because of corruption).
 And you’ll find yourself often stopping to take photos.
 Very often.

-And because commonly you see photos of perfect blue skies, a moody shot with menacing clouds broken by the sun struggling to get out can really stand out.
+And because you commonly see photos of perfect blue skies, a moody shot with menacing clouds broken by the sun struggling to get out can really stand out.

-When I shoot the mountains, I normally take a minimalistic approach.
+When I shoot the mountains, I usually take a minimalistic approach.
 It’s the one time I favour a telephoto lens over a wide angle.
 In fact, I purchased the Fujinon XF 55-200mm for this specific trip, because I wanted a long focal length that was also very portable.
 This small lens achieves great results, as it’s very often the case with Fuji lenses.

 Editing and gear